-Complications with a Molar Pregnancy
+Complications of a Molar Pregnancy

 The abnormal tissue must be removed right away.
 Although most of these growths are benign, they can sometimes become harmful tumors.